This post contains affiliate links. Please see our disclosure policy.

 • Nutella Buttercream – Luscious nutella frosting is slathered over the entire cake – it is out of this world delicious!

-• Lazy Nutella Filling – No need to pipe a border around each frosted cake layer to fill it with nutella!
-I opted for a lazy filling this time and simply drizzled melted nutella over each frosted layer, and added a sprinkle of hazelnuts.
+• Lazy Nutella Filling – No need to pipe a border around each layer!
+I opted for a lazy filling and drizzled melted nutella over each frosted layer, with a sprinkle of hazelnuts.

 • Nutella Ganache – A luscious 2-ingredient nutella ganache drip finishes this cake off beautifully.